Sadao Watanabe (artist): Subject matter and technique

 Watanabe uses kozo paper (from mulberry tree) and momigami (kneaded paper).
 The momigami paper was crumpled by hand, squeezed and wrinkled to give a rough quality to the prints.
 The katazome method uses traditional organic and mineral pigments in a medium of soybean milk.
 The protein in the milk bound the colors to the paper's surface.
 The use of natural materials is one of the characteristics of mingei (folk art).

+Watanabe would first draw a design on tracing paper, then cut a stencil from hardened paper with a knife.
+Placing the stencil on a light box, he positioned the print sheet on top and painted the areas he wished to colour within the outline of the design; the stencil was then laid over the coloured sheet and covered with a silk screen, and a wooden spatula was used to spread a resist paste over the coloured areas before the stencil was removed and the exposed outlines painted black.
+The paste was finally washed away in a water bath to reveal the colours bordered by black lines.
+Printmaking was a family undertaking for Watanabe: his wife Harue soaked and strained soybeans to make the milk used as a binder, mixed a paste of rice bran, lemon and salt to protect the coloured sections of each sheet, and, once the prints had dried, rinsed them and cleaned away the resist paste to reveal the finished image.

 International recognition

 In 1958, Watanabe received first prize at the Modern Japanese Print Exhibition held in New York City for The Bronze Serpent showing Moses and the people of Israel.
 Watanabe's Kiku ("Listening") (1960) was featured in the novelist James Michener's The Modern Japanese Print (1962), a book that introduced ten sōsaku-hanga artists to the Western audience.

 The Vatican Museum, the British Museum, the Museum of Modern Art in New York, the National Museum of Modern Art in Tokyo, Gallery 1252 in Klaipeda and many other leading museums in the world had exhibited Watanabe's works.
 During President Lyndon Johnson's administration, Watanabe's prints were hung in the White House.